Updated by: Matt Horwitz on

-Your Social Security benefits are based off the salary you take over your working career.
-In an S-Corporation, that means your Social Security benefits are based off the salary you pay yourself.
-The distribution of profits you pay to yourself do not count.
+Your Social Security benefits are based on the salary you take over your working career.
+In an S-Corporation, that means your Social Security benefits are based on the salary you pay yourself.
+The distribution of profits you pay to yourself does not count.
 So although you’ll be saving money on self-employment taxes by taking a lower salary now, you could be reducing your Social Security benefits in the future.

 Lower mortgage pre-approval